In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 36. What is ConfigureServices() in .NET Core?

 ConfigureServices() method is defined in startup.cs file.
-It is used to register the service classes available in ASP.NET Core application.
+It is used to register the service classes available in the ASP.NET Core application.

 public void ConfigureServices(IServiceCollection services)